Upcoming Events At This Venue

 April 6, 2020

 Join in the Easter fun at the site of Britain’s first rabbits!
-Follow the rabbit trail around the Palace grounds and join in spring-time crafts.
+Follow the rabbit trail around the Palace grounds and join in some spring-time crafts.
 Don’t miss the story of Fishbourne’s own rabbit, Patch who travelled all the way from Ancient Rome!

 May 23, 2020